 Flash floods occur when heavy rain falls in such a short time that the soil cannot absorb it and/or drainage systems (natural or man-made) cannot carry the volume of water away as quickly as it accumulates.
 Flash flooding also occurs when heavy rain falls over a prolonged period and the ground becomes saturated and cannot absorb the additional moisture fast enough.
 In Sargent County, a flash flood is usually caused by severe thunderstorms, heavy rains on snowpack, or slow-moving storms.
 Flash floods can occur anywhere when a large volume of water inundates an area over a short time period.
-Because of the localized nature of flash floods and variables in rainfall amounts and duration, clearly defined areas prone to flash flooding are difficult to identify.
+Because of the localized nature of flash flooding are difficult to identify.
 These types of floods often occur rapidly with significant impacts.
 Rapidly moving water, only a few inches deep, can lift people off their feet, and only a depth of a foot or two, is needed to sweep cars away.
 Most flood deaths result from flash floods.